stoneann/cse-584-final-project/README.md

 * <strong>sorted</strong>: T or F. If T, sorted based on join_id.
 If F, random join_ids.

 ## presto Folder
 This folder contains the code for running presto.
 We ran presto using a java job.
 The pom.xml is the maven build dependencies.
 The src folder is the source code for the join.
 The target folder is the most recent build of the presto java project.

+Running the program:

+Follow the instructions in the "spark Folder" section of this readme.
+When creating a new cluster, it will have a few different configurations.
+Please follow the directions in RunningPresto.pdf as there are some helpful images.

 ## spark Folder
 Contains the current spark program.
 Currently just a test word count program.